 What are Mack’s charges?

-Sex trafficking and forced labor charges, which could lead to life in jail.
-In Brooklyn court on April 20, assistant U.S. attorney Moira Penza said, “Ms. Mack was one of the top members of a highly organized scheme which was designed to provide sex to [Raniere].
+She was initially charged with sex trafficking and forced labor charges, which could’ve led to life in jail.
+In Brooklyn court on April 20, 2018, assistant U.S. attorney Moira Penza said, “Ms. Mack was one of the top members of a highly organized scheme which was designed to provide sex to [Raniere].
 Under the guise of female empowerment, she starved women until they fit her co-defendant’s sexual feminine ideal.”
+During that court appearance, Mack pleaded not guilty.

 So what’s next for Mack?